Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

 \paragraph{Sets.} The symbol ``$\subset$'' signifies not necessarily strict inclusion.
 We write $\sqcup$ for the disjoint union (= coproduct) of sets.
 Throughout, $V$ denotes a finite set, typically of vertices of a graph or hypergraph and of cardinality $n$.
 The power set of $V$ is denoted by~$\Pow(V)$.
 We write $\NN = \{ 1,2,\dotsc\}$ and $\NN_0 = \NN \cup \{0\}$.
 The complement of $I$ within some ambient set $V$ is denoted by $I^\comp := V\setminus I$.
 We write $[n] = \{1,2,\dotsc,n\}$ and $[n]_0 = [n] \cup \{0\}$.

 \paragraph{Rings and modules.} Rings are assumed to be associative, commutative, and unital.
+By a ring map, we mean a unital ring homomorphism.
 Let $R$ be a ring.
 The unit group of $R$ is denoted by $R^\times$.
 The dual of an $R$-module $M$ is $M^* = \Hom(M,R)$.
 An {$R$-algebra} consists of a ring $S$ together with a ring map $R\to S$.

-For a set~$V$, let $RV = \bigoplus\limits_{v\in V}Rv$ be the free module on $V$; we extend this notation to subsets of $R$ in the evident way and e.g.\ write $\Orth\, V = \left\{ \sum\limits_{v\in V}{\lambda_v v} : \forall v\in V. \lambda_v \in \Orth\right\} \subset \RR V$, where $\Orth = \{ x\in \RR : x\ge 0\}$.
+For a set~$V$, let $RV = \bigoplus\limits_{v\in V}Rv$ be the free module on $V$; we extend this notation to subsets of $R$ in the evident way and e.g.\ write $\Orth\, V = \left\{ \sum\limits_{v\in V}{\lambda_v v} : \forall v\in V, \lambda_v \in \Orth\right\} \subset \RR V$, where $\Orth = \{ x\in \RR : x\ge 0\}$.
 For $x\in RV$, we use the suggestive notation $x = \sum\limits_{v\in V}x_v v = (x_v)_{v\in V}$.
 Often, $X = (X_v)_{v\in V}$ denotes a family of algebraically independent elements over $R$.

 We let $\Mat_{n\times m}(R)$ (resp.\ $\Mat_n(R)$) denote the module of all $n\times m$ (resp.\ $n\times n$) matrices over $R$.
 The transpose of a matrix $a$ is denoted by $a^\top$.